Last Updated on November 24, 2022 by ashley.davis

 1. U.S. National Parks

-Not every traveler over 65 will want to haul herself up the sheer rock face of El Capitan at Yosemite.
-But how about a ranger-led nature walk amid the geysers of Yellowstone?
-Or a scenic drive past forests, wildflowers, and maybe a black bear or two in the Great Smoky Mountains?
+Not all travelers over the age of 65 want to climb the sheer cliffs of Yosemite’s El Capitan.
+But how about a ranger-led nature walk through Yellowstone’s geysers?
+Or why not take a scenic drive through the Great Smoky Mountains past forests, wildflowers and a black bear or two?

 2. The Caribbean